jidongxiao/networksecurity/labs/pki/README.md

 #### Victim Visiting Bank of America Again

 4. On the victim VM, refresh the page visiting https://www.bankofamerica.com.
-Now the attack should be successful: the victim who types https://www.bankofamerica.com should be redirected to the attacker's https://www.fakebank.com, even though the browser still shows it is https://www.bankofamerica.com.
-As can be seen in the picture below.
+Now the attack should be successful: the victim who types https://www.bankofamerica.com should be redirected to the attacker's https://www.fakebank.com, and the browser even shows that it is https://www.bankofamerica.com, as can be seen in the picture below, and this concludes the lab.

 ![alt text](images/lab-pki-refresh.png "Lab pki attack refresh page")
 ![alt text](images/lab-pki-success.png "Lab pki attack success")